eddieesquivel/concourse-datadog-tracing/README.md

 1) You'll have to enable APM: https://docs.datadoghq.com/agent/kubernetes/apm/?tab=helm

-This allows the Datadog agent to listent for events\traces on port 8126.
+This allows the Datadog agent to listen for events\traces on port 8126.

 2) On the trace-agent init container you'll have to make the 8126 port a hostPort.
-This is so that Opencensus agent can traces to the agent via localhost:8126
+This is so that Opencensus agent can send traces to the Datadog agent via localhost:8126

 ```
         ports: